codepod-io/codepod/README.md

 docker stop $(docker ps  -a  | grep cpkernel_ | awk '{print $1}')
 docker rm $(docker ps  -a  | grep cpkernel_ | awk '{print $1}')
 ```

+# About electron:

+- electron does not support ES6 modules
+- package used in electron might have node version mismatch.
+To solve that:
+  - add electron-rebuild to the dev dep (already added here)
+  - after npm install or yarn, run ./node_modules/.bin/electron-rebuild

+To develop the electoron app:

+1. go into ui directory and `yarn start` to start the UI server at localhost:3000.
+When delivered as an electron app, the react UI is compiled to dist.
+When the app starts, it will access file:/path/to/index.html instead of http://localhost:3000.
+2. go into the cpkernel direcotry and `yarn start`.
+This will start the backend server (both repo server and kernel server) at http://localhost:14321.

+- the kernel server is ws://localhost:14321
+- the repo server is http://localhost:14321/graphql
+- When delievered as an electron app, the backend is packaged as a cpkernel pacakge,and the server is launched via electron's main.js process at http://localhost:14321

+To build the electron app:

+1. go to ui directory and yarn build.
+The UI is built into the app.
+2. TODO install the cpkernel package and launch the server in main.js

 # Intro